 One long climb later, they had positioned themselves opposite the doors labeled ‘15’ in large, bold white lettering.
 Climbing around the shaft wasn’t that much harder than climbing up it, but what was difficult was locating the exact patch of shaft that they needed.
 In the end, it came down to a lot of feeling around with a sensor to locate the wires and circuitry of the panel on the other side of the metal wall.
 The shaft lit up blue as they activated a plasma torch, leaning away and beginning to cut into the wall of the shaft, careful to avoid anything sensitive on the other side.
 The steel was relatively thin, easy to cut through, but they didn’t cut through it on one side, instead waiting for the rest of the rectangular piece of steel to cool before warming the last side and bending the whole thing out of the way.
 After all, it wouldn’t do to have a piece of steel fall all the way down the shaft, echoing the entire way; that’d be as good as an alarm.

 They shifted their body, pressing their shins to the side of the shaft as they locked in place, then took two electromagnets with straps threaded through attachment points on them and slapped them to the shaft wall.
-That done, they turned off the magnetics in their pams and lifted their hands away, then plunged them into the shadowed cavity that they’d unveiled.
+That done, they turned off the magnetics in their palms and shifted their arms, then plunged them into the shadowed cavity that they’d unveiled.

 Accessing the elevator call panel was easier like this.
 The doors themselves were armoured to some degree, and thick steel besides, and that combined with the fact that the panel would see any unauthorized attempt to remove it from the wall as alert-level tampering, meant that it would be basically impossible for anyone to mess with them or the elevators.
 Unless, of course, someone had the override code, used it to get into the shaft, then attacked the access panel through a plasma torch burned hole in the elevator shaft.